connectedcooking/opcua-dynamic-node-manager/README.md

 ## Limitations

 - Java version >= 11.
-- Writing attributes not supported.
+- Writing attributes is not supported.
-- Method execution not supported.
+- Method execution is not supported.
-- Historizing not supported.
+- Historizing is not supported.
-- Event notifications not supported.
+- Event notifications are not supported.
-- Only string-based node ID identifiers supported.
+- Only string-based node ID identifiers are supported.
 - Only username authentication is supported.
-- Localization not supported.
+- Localization is not supported.
-- Role permissions not supported.
+- Role permissions is not supported.
 - Only not-abstract symmetric references are supported.
-- Loops in references not supported (`containsNoLoops` is always true).
+- Loops in references are not supported (`containsNoLoops` is always true).

 ## Release Notes